BurntSushi/jiff/README.md

 ### Minimum Rust version policy

-This crate's minimum supported `rustc` version is `1.70.0`.
+This crate's minimum supported `rustc` version (MSRV) is `1.70.0`.
+Jiff itself, and any dependencies of Jiff within this repository, will never use a Rust version that requires a Rust compiler released in the previous 1 year.
+(Dependents of Jiff in this repository, e.g., `jiff-icu`, may use a newer MSRV, but never one that is newer than the crate it is trying to integrate with.)

+Jiff does have other dependencies whose MSRV is outside the control of Jiff (for example, `windows-sys` and `portable-atomic`), and it's possible there may be a choice between "upgrade and increase the MSRV for those targets where the dependency is used" and "don't upgrade, retain the MSRV but potentially introduce additional copies of crates into downstream dependency trees."
+While such instances should be quite rare because of Jiff's conservative dependency philosophy, it's possible it could happen.
+In which case, I reserve the right to make a judgment call that may, in practice, result in a newer-than-1-year Rust compiler for targets where that dependency is used.

-The policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
-For example, if jiff 1.0 requires Rust 1.20.0, then jiff 1.0.z for all values of `z` will also require Rust 1.20.0 or newer.
-However, jiff 1.y for `y > 0` may require a newer minimum version of Rust.
+As is standard in the Rust ecosystem, Jiff does not consider an increase in its MSRV to be a semver incompatible change.
+However, Jiff will limit MSRV increases to minor version updates.
+For example, if Jiff `1.0` requires Rust `1.20.0`, then Jiff `1.0.z` for all values of `z` will also require Rust `1.20.0` or older.
+However, Jiff `1.y` for `y > 0` may require a newer minimum version of Rust.
+(During Jiff's pre-1.0 releases, MSRV bumps will only occur in semver incompatible releases.)